 If you are not part of YPP, and your channel is not yet eligible for content monetization, but your videos are brand safe and advertiser friendly material, YT holds full rights to monetize your content without your explicit consent.
 Naturally, you will not receive any revenue share from advertising activity in this case, until you reach content monetization eligibility threshold requirements.

 If you are part of YPP, you will have full monetization control over your content, including revenue share benefits.
 However, if you do not monetize your entire content, but only specific videos, and assuming your content is brand safe and advertiser friendly material in general, that content may still be monetized regardless of your monetization ON/OFF setting in YouTube Studio.
 Actually, this is a bit unclear at the moment, and definitely needs further explanation by YouTube team.

 Will every video playback on YouTube run ads from now on?

 No, of course not.
-First of all, not every video is suitable for monetization, and that remains to be managed by YouTube algorithms, machine learning and AI bots, along human moderators.
+First of all, not every video is suitable for monetization, and that remains to be managed by YouTube algorithms, machine learning and AI bots, along with human moderators.
 But, majority of the content might, so effectively we can answer with ‘yes’.

 On the other hand, percentage of monetized playbacks, even for videos that are part of YPP approved channels, is usually around 60% ~ 70%, which means that remaining playbacks are not monetized.
 However, YouTube is now sometimes running two ads back-to-back before video starts.